Skip to main content

 • The number of blocks remaining in the period

-• Whether voting is complete for the period
+• Information about voting during the period

 For example, this response shows that the contract is currently in the Proposal period: